Introducing Just Trade x Oliver Bonas

 Fair trade is about better prices, decent working conditions and fair terms of trade for farmers and workers.
 It’s about supporting the development of thriving worker communities so that they can have more control over their futures and protect the environment in which they live and work.

-As members of the BAFTS Fair Trade Network UK, Just Trade is able to contribute towards fundamental changes in the status of craftspeople in the Global South through Fair-Trade retailing and campaigning.
-‘We are so proud that The Flowering Desert Project has been awarded Guaranteed Member status of the World Fair Trade Organization, a leading network of the Fair-Trade movement,’ says Laura.
+As a guaranteed member of the World Fair Trade Organization (WFTO) and a member of BAFTS Fair Trade Network UK (BAFTS), Just Trade contributes towards fundamental changes in the status of craftspeople in the Global South through Fair-Trade retailing and campaigning.